cornelcroi/edge-atlas/posts/application-performance/image-optimization.md

 ---
 title: 'Image Optimization'
-metaDesc: 'Images are commonly the heaviest components of a web page, both in terms of bytes and number of HTTP requests.
-Optimizing images on website is critical for developers to improve user experience, reduce the costs of content delivery, and enhance SEO.'
+metaDesc: 'Images are commonly the heaviest components of a web page.
+Optimizing images on website is critical to improve user experience, reduce the costs of content delivery, and enhance SEO.'
 socialImage: static-assets/image-optimization-recommended-architecture.png
 ---
 ## Overview